 Collard Greens with Pimiento Cheese

-A lot of collard green recipes call for a long cooking time, but here they’re cooked in about half an hour with a bit of andouille sausage for extra flavor.
+A lot of collard green recipes call for a long cooking time (like our delicious slow cooker collard greens recipe), but here they’re cooked in about half an hour with a bit of andouille sausage for extra flavor.
 When they’re ready, a mixture of cheddar and cream cheese is folded in along with pimientos and hot sauce to mimic the flavor of the classic Southern dip.
 Serve these greens next to some shrimp and grits.

 - 1 tablespoon plus 1 teaspoon olive or vegetable oil